 Dionysius of Syracuse was an ancient Greek tyrant who ruled the colony of Sicily with an iron fist in the fourth and fifth centuries BC.

-Under his brutal rule, he conquered territories across the island of Sicily and southern Italy, making his colony one of the most powerful and vital in the Greek world at the time.
+He conquered territories across the island of Sicily and southern Italy, imposing a brutal rule and making his colony one of the most powerful and vital in the Greek world at the time.

 Despite his success as a ruler, the tyrant was constantly anxious and could never enjoy his wealth and power, as he was constantly paranoid about being assassinated by one of his many enemies.